Athletes’ Head Injuries May Lead To Premature Ageing

 Canadian researchers scanned the brains of healthy former athletes aged from 50 -60 years old who had played recreational sports while at college.
 Some had experienced concussions while playing sports and some had not.

 Findings showed that the cerebral cortex, an area of the brain associated with language, attention and thought was marginally thinner in those who’d had a head injury years ago.
 Another area of the brain called the hippocampus to do with short-term and long-term memory and spatial awareness had reduced capacity in previously concussed athletes.
 It also came to light that those without concussion were slightly better at recalling events and names.

-Scientists concluded that the sum of the results pointed to signs of ‘abnormal aging’ in that some of the 50-year-olds had the brain structure of a 60-year-old.
+Scientists concluded that the sum of the results pointed to signs of ‘abnormal ageing’ in that some of the 50-year-olds had the brain structure of a 60-year-old.

-Dr. Broglio a respected expert in the field of head injuries and its connection with contact sports activities, says that the concussions are potentially to blame for this premature aging.
+Dr. Broglio a respected expert in the field of head injuries and its connection with contact sports activities, says that the concussions are potentially to blame for this premature ageing.